Gabrielkrzyzanowski/Quantum_Algorithms/README.md

 # Quantum_Algorithms

-Some of the algorithms that I created usign open-source SDK plataform QISKIT.
+Some of the algorithms that I created usign the open-source SDK plataform QISKIT.